buse974/Dms/README.md

 ## Prequisites :

-Before installing DMS module, please be sure to have installed on your apache server, the following PHP depencies :
+Before installing DMS module, please be sure the following PHP depencies are installed on your apache server:
 - libreoffice-headers
 - uniconv